santiment/academy/src/docs/metrics/social-volume-ai/index.md

 title: Social Volume AI
 author: Ilya
 date: 2025-08-11
-description: The amount of messages/documents that relate to given assert found by NLP model
+description: The amount of messages/documents that relate to a given asset found by NLP model
 ---

 ## Definition

-Social Volume is build on top of our [Social Data](/metrics/details/social-data).
+Social Volume is built on top of our [Social Data](/metrics/details/social-data).

-The **Social Volume AI** metric finds the relation of text to the given asset through the use of NLP(Named Entity Recognition) and NEL(Named Entity Linking) models.
-Similarly as in [Social Volume](https://academy.santiment.net/metrics/social-volume/#definition).
+The **Social Volume AI** metric finds the relation of text to a given asset through the use of NLP (Named Entity Recognition) and NEL (Named Entity Linking) models, similarly to [Social Volume](https://academy.santiment.net/metrics/social-volume/#definition).

 ---